RotherOSS/doc-otobo-installation/content/updating-docker.rst

 For running OTOBO under Docker we need the OTOBO software itself and an environment in which OTOBO can run.
 The OTOBO Docker image provides the environment and a copy of the OTOBO software.
 The software itself is installed in the volume *otobo_opt_otobo*.
-A volume is used because run time data, e.g. configuration files and installed packages, is stored in the same directory tree.
+A named volume is used because run time data, e.g. configuration files and installed packages, is stored in the same directory tree.

 When updating to a new version of OTOBO several things have to happen.